kylenewm/Job-Search-Optimization/README.md

 Mehta, V., Bawa, S. & Singh, J. WEClustering: word embeddings based text clustering technique for large datasets.
 Complex Intell.
 Syst.
 7, 3211–3224 (2021). https://doi.org/10.1007/s40747-021-00512-9

 Hynek Hruska (2022).
 Apify: Indeed Scraper [Software].
 Available from https://apify.com/hynekhruska/indeed-scraper#indeed-scraper

+Credits:

+I would like to personally thank Pranjal Pathak for his help with multiple aspects of this project such as the data preprocessing and redefining the scope.